Frequently Asked Questions

 When and where does my child have practices?

 Typically, players in grades 1-4 practice twice a week at 6:15pm at English High School.
-Players in grades 5 and up usually practice two nights a week at 6:15pm at either English High School, Pagel Field, or Murphy Field (behind Mission Hill School) or some combination of these.
+Players in grades 5 and up usually practice two nights a week at 6:15pm at either English High School, Pagel Field, or Murphy Field (behind the Muniz Academy school) or some combination of these.
 Our program is growing, so other fields may be added as well.

 Practice schedules for each travel team are always finalized in the weeks leading up to the start of the season and are based on field availability for that season and other factors.
 Your player's coach or program director will inform you of the practice schedule before the beginning of the season.
 Practice schedules often change from one season to another, so do not assume that the schedule will be the same as a previous season.